ETS-ReactNative2/Be-the-hero-8/requests_for_tests/README.md

 #### Requests for testing the application

-Download the tool [Insomnia](https://insomnia.rest/), import the file and start to test.
+Download the tool [Insomnia](https://insomnia.rest/), import the file and start to test the api.